VelocityPowered/BungeeQuack/README.md

+# NOTE: This plugin is deprecated with Velocity 1.1.0's native BungeeCord plugin messaging channel support.

 # BungeeQuack

 _If it talks like a BungeeCord, and if it quacks like a BungeeCord, then it's gotta be BungeeCord._